-- You’re in a car accident with a person who has no insurance,
+- You’re in a car accident with a person who has no auto insurance,

 - You’re in a car accident and don’t know the other person’s identity, or their info,

-- You’re involved in a hit and run.
+- You’re are involved in a car accident where the other driver fleas the scene – a hit and run.

-In these scenarios, you can look to your own insurance company for coverage, just the same as if it were a known person who was insured.
+In these scenarios, you can look to your own auto insurance policy for coverage, just the same as if it were a known person who was insured.

-UM/UIM TIP: Philadelphia Car Accident Lawyersat KaplunMarx, PLLC always request copies any waiver documents from your insurance company, if the insurance company cannot be provide the waiver, you are deemed to have elected UM/UIM coverage in an amount equal to your liability limits.
+UM-UIM TIP: Your car accident lawyer should always request copies any waiver documents from your auto insurance company, if the insurance company cannot be provide the waiver, you are deemed to have elected UM/UIM coverage in an amount equal to your liability limits.

 In a word, YES!
-UM/UIM coverage is where you control your own protection for yourself, other drivers on the policy and any passengers in the vehicle at the time of an auto accident.
+Uninsured motorist and underinsured motorist coverage in Pennsylvania is where you control your own protection for yourself, immediate family that lives in your household, other drivers on the policy and any passengers in the vehicle at the time of an auto accident.
 It would be a poor bet to hope that the at fault driver has purchased enough coverage to take care of all the bills and compensation for you.
+Uninsured motorist and underinsured motorist coverage in Pennsylvania will impact your ability to recover money damages for a car accident and the overall value of your claim.
 As the old adage goes, “an ounce of prevention is worth a pound of cure” and that certainly applies to UM and UIM.

-Reading your car insurance policy can be like reading a foreign language, we hope this blog post makes the concept of UM/UIM coverage a little more understandable.
+Reading your car insurance policy can be like reading a foreign language, we hope this informational post makes the concept of “UM/UIM” Uninsured motorist and underinsured motorist coverage in Pennsylvania a little more understandable.
 Now, go review your auto insurance policies declarations page, or contact the auto accident lawyers at KaplunMarx, we will be happy to do a free review of your auto insurance policy (mention the UM/UIM Coverage blog post – we appreciate the love).